KDOV-LD

-KDSO-LD (channel 16), branded on-air as theDove TV, is a low-power religious television station in Medford, Oregon, United States.
-KDOV-LD (channel 18) serves as a translator of KDSO.
-The stations are owned by theDove Media alongside KDOV (91.7 FM) in Medford, KDRC-LD (channel 26) in Redding, California, and another low-powered station in Yuba City, which operates a network of low-power translators throughout Northern California and airs theDove TV on the primary channel of most of these translators.
+KDOV-LD (channel 18), branded theDove TV, is a low-power religious television station in Medford, Oregon, United States.
+KDSO-LD (channel 16) serves as a translator of KDOV-LD.
+The stations are owned by theDove Media alongside KDOV (91.7 FM) in Medford, KDRC-LD (channel 26) in Redding, California, and KKPM-CD in Yuba City, which operates a network of low-power translators throughout Northern California and airs theDove TV on the primary channel of most of these translators.

 Programming

-KDSO-LD/KDOV-LD broadcasts a schedule of local and national Christian programs, including those from Christian Broadcasting Network, which produces news and informational programming, including CBN NewsWatch, Christian World News, The 700 Club (which also aired daily on fellow Medford station CBS affiliate KTVL (channel 10) until September 2012 when it moved over to Fox affiliate KMVU (channel 26)) and 700 Club Interactive.
+KDOV-LD/KDSO-LD broadcasts a schedule of local and national Christian programs, including those from Christian Broadcasting Network, which produces news and informational programming, including CBN NewsWatch, Christian World News, The 700 Club (which also aired daily on CBS affiliate KTVL [channel 10] in Medford until September 2012 when it moved over to Fox affiliate KMVU [channel 26]) and 700 Club Interactive.
 Local programming featured includes Mornings on theDove and Focus Today (both simulcasts with KDOV radio) and news updates throughout the day.

 They have also broadcast programs from LeSEA Broadcasting in the past.